 This is the perfect example of why to have your value proposition in the top sections and have a menu either running horizontally along the top or running down vertically on the left-hand side.

 When writing an introductory paragraph, make the size of the font significantly larger than the other content or make it bold.

-Within the test, subjects encountered a story that used a bold introductory paragraph, 95% of them viewed all of part of it.
+Within the test, when subjects encountered a story that used a bold introductory paragraph, 95% of them viewed all or part of it.

-For an example, every Smashing Magazine article begins with an intro paragraph:
+For example, every Smashing Magazine article begins with an intro paragraph:

 Keep the paragraph line lengths short and in a single column, as that is how people are used to reading a text.

 The font style is not a huge matter, but people quite like links – the number of clicks on the link increase as you add more links.

 4. FIRST PRIORITIES

 Unfortunately, if you are not in the top Google searches, your site will be losing out.

 In an eye-tracking study by Google, a majority of users found what they were looking for in the first two results listed and did not need to look any further down the page.